forthy42/net2o/wiki/squid.md

 First, you queue the credit entries (the „take out“), then you send them to the debit ledger, and if that succeeds, you can commit both.

-To enter a coin from outside into a double booking system, you need two transactions: One is the coin itself (debit), and the other is a promise to buy it back (credit).
+To enter a coin from outside into a double booking system, you need two
+transactions: One is the coin itself (debit), and the other is a promise to buy it back (credit).
+The promise might not actually be truthful, in which case the credit is written off: it is however still in the books as loss.

 The Purpose of that is to make it easy to cross-check the ledgers for consistency.
-If you have _n_ ledgers, you summ all the columns in them (which can be done in parallel), and you cross-check by summing all the _n_ results: The balance ought to be zero.
+If you have _n_ ledgers, you sum all the columns in them (which can be done in parallel), and you cross-check by summing all the _n_ results: The balance ought to be zero.

 ### Subdividing further

 So the first stage scaling is that of individual ledgers for parts of the coin space, and cross-checking the balance of all of them in one go.
 I don't know when that starts to become an issue, but you have to think about it to scale further.
-You might want to have too many ledgers to sum them up all in one go.
+You might want to have too many ledgers to sum them up all in one go, and it's not feasible to connect each of them to every other.

-The single balance makes it easy: You can take coins from any ledger to any other in one single step (all ledgers are peers of each other).
+The single balance makes operation easy: You can take coins from any ledger to any other in one single step (all ledgers are peers of each other).

 But that may be too many connections from one ledger server to all the others.
 So here's a way to scale: